Navigating Change: Why Staffing Firms Still Matter in a Cost-Conscious Market

 Insights for job seekers and employers alike.

-KINGSPORT, Tenn., April 3, 2023 – April 2023 marks 30 years of business operations for Luttrell Staffing Group, an award-winning staffing agency headquartered in Kingsport,
+April 2025 marks 32 years of business operations for Luttrell Staffing Group, an award-winning staffing agency headquartered in Kingsport, Tennessee.
+Founded in April 1993 by

 “I am a college student – Luttrell Staffing has been able to work with my schedule, which has allowed me to attend school full time as well as work a full time job.
 I graduate in May and I really appreciate how the staff have helped me out.
 They are a great bunch of people […]